cloudxabide/perplexity-cli-cxa/README.md

 # perplexity-cli-cxa
 Perplexity AI CLI Client written in Python by Perplexity AI to connect to perplexity.ai API to run queries.

-I like to use CLI to interface with LLMs.
-Surprisingly, Perplexity does not have their own CLI. (as of: 2025-02-17)

-**Status:** Work in Progress

-I use MacOS as my daily driver and therefore have primarily focused on making this work on MacOS first.
-This may work with Linux, also.

-I just discovered there is a "perplexityClient Python module.

 ## Prerequisites
 You need to retrieve your API Key from Perplexity.ai
 **Prompt:**  `where do I retrieve my Perplexity.ai API Key?`